MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Performance efficiency

-Performance efficiency is your workload's ability to efficiently scale to meet the demands placed on it by users.
+Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

 This section describes performance efficiency from the perspective of Azure Search, Azure OpenAI, and Machine Learning.